-- The travel must be in the performance of duties or to a temporary workplace, on a journey that is not substantially ordinary commuting - The employee should be absent from the normal workplace for a continuous period in excess of 5, 10 or 15 hours - The employee should have incurred a cost on a meal (food and drink) after starting the journey
+- The travel must be in the performance of duties or to a temporary workplace, on a journey that is not substantially ordinary commuting. - Breakfast rate is paid when an employee leaves home earlier than usual and before 6am and incurs a cost on breakfast. - The employee should be absent from the normal workplace for a continuous period in excess of 5 or 10 hours. - The employee should have incurred a cost on a meal (food and drink) after starting the journey.